Horsley Park Landfill Gas Project

 Project Information:

-The Horsley Park Landfill Gas Project is a waste emissions avoidance project located in the industrial suburb of Horsley Park, approximately 40 kilometers west of the Sydney CBD in New South Wales.
-Registered in December 2012, the project operates within the boundary of the Horsley Park Waste Management Facility, a site historically significant for the region's waste processing needs.
-The facility is situated in a mixed-use precinct, bordered by heavy industry and the conservation areas of the Western Sydney Parklands.
+Horsley Park Landfill Gas Project is a waste sector project located at the Horsley Park Waste Management Facility, approximately 40km west of the Sydney CBD in New South Wales.
+Registered in December 2012, the project operates within a major industrial and waste management precinct forming part of the Western Sydney Parklands.
+The surrounding region is characterized by industrial estates, brickworks, and remnant semi-rural land uses.